-Voting issue For Abstain Against Remuneration of the executive directors and senior executives Exceptional remuneration The additional pension schemes respect the following principles: the beneficiary has a significant seniority within the group; is employed with the company at the time of retirement; his/her rights may only account for a reasonable limited percentage of the compensation; the period taken into account for the calculation covers several years; the group of potential beneficiaries must be broader than the sole executive.
+Voting issue For Abstain Against Remuneration of the executive directors and senior executives The additional pension schemes respect the following principles: the beneficiary has a significant seniority within the group; is employed with the company at the time of retirement; his/her rights may only account for a reasonable limited percentage of the compensation; the period taken into account for the calculation covers several years; the group of potential beneficiaries must be broader than the sole executive.
 No severance payment.
-Otherwise, the amount is reasonable, limited, and will only be given in case of a constraint departure.
-No exceptional remuneration.
-Otherwise, conditions and maximum level of award are well described and linked to performance criteria. directors or the Chair of the Booth annual fixed and variable other compensation excluded) The termination payments are or with explicit performance reclause) with an additional pensor the post-mandate exercise of indemnity compensating for his stock-based plans.
-The severance payment can be not conditional on seniority criteria quirements. nce payment (or a non-compete sion scheme. unvested stock-based plans or an is loss of the right to exercise the e given in case of resignation. granted without any compelling Remuneration of the non- executive directors Linked to the attendance of directors to the board and committees, and to the importance of carried out missions, and in line with benchmarks (based on country practices).
+Otherwise, the amount is may not exceed two years of both insation (stock options and other ot conditional on seniority criteria or nts. payment (or a non-compete clause) unvested stock-based plans or an s of the right to exercise the stock- given in case of resignation. granted without any compelling Remuneration of the non- executive directors Linked to the attendance of directors to the board and committees, and to the importance of carried out missions, and in line with benchmarks (based on country practices).
 Full disclosure of all remuneration components for each director serving on the board.
 The different elements constituting the pay need to be identified and their respective policies explained.
 The pay should be transparent enough for shareholders to allow them to distinguish the remuneration of executives from that of non-executive directors.
 Not linked to attendance.
-The individual amounts are not communicated (To be reviewed on a case-by-case basis depending on market and company practices 23).
-The global and/or individual amounts are not communicated (To be reviewed on a case-by-case basis depending on market and company practice 24).
-Employee remuneration For the other beneficiaries of the plan (excluding the top executives), the principles are less strict (especially regarding the performance criteria) and analysed in light of the global condition of the plan. rict (especially regarding the
+The individual amounts are not communicated (To be reviewed on a case-by-case basis depending on market and company practices28).
+Not linked to attendance and deemed excessive.
+The global and/or individual amounts are not communicated (To be reviewed on a case-by-case basis depending on market and company practice29).
+Employee r Employee remuneration For the other beneficiaries of the plan (excluding the top exec criteria) and analysed in light of the global condition of the plan specially regarding the performance

-22 Case-by-case basis based on market practice (e.g. one year in UK and Netherlands).

-23 We will abstain if the market practice is not to communicate such information, and vote against if it is market practice to provide this information.

-24 We will abstain if the market practice is not to communicate such information, and vote against if it is market practice to provide this information.
+27 Case-by-case basis based on market practice (e.g. one year in UK and Netherlands).
+28 We will abstain if the market practice is not to communicate such information, and vote against if it is market practice to provide this information.
+29 We will abstain if the market practice is not to communicate such information, and vote against if it is market practice to provide this information.